NovaUNL/Supernova/docs/roadmap.rst

 Awaiting on CLIPy
 -----------------
-These are important tasks which require further progress on the CLIPy backend before getting implemented by Kleep:
+These are important tasks which require further progress on the CLIPy backend before getting implemented by Supernova:

 * Grades
 * CLIP documents